just-eoghan/Lightning-UDA-detect/README.md

 # Lightning-UDA-detect
-A collection of popular unsupervised domain adaptation architechtures.
+A collection of popular unsupervised domain adaptation architectures.
 Made easy to install and use for research.

 Click the Weights & Biases logo to see logs from our runs.